Chart Color Schemes

 Gilmore has shown very soft population growth performance across periods assessed by AreaSearch

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Gilmore's population is estimated at around 2,648 as of Nov 2025.
-This reflects a decrease of 58 people (2.1%) since the 2021 Census, which reported a population of 2,706 people.
-The change is inferred from the resident population of 2,648, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 18 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,291 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-While Gilmore experienced a 2.1% decline since census, the SA3 area achieved 0.2% growth, highlighting divergent population trends.
-Population growth for the suburb of Gilmore (ACT) was primarily driven by natural growth that contributed approximately 68.0% of overall population gains during recent periods.
+As of Nov 2025, Gilmore's population is estimated at around 2,661 people.
+This reflects a decrease of 45 individuals since the 2021 Census, which reported a population of 2,706 people.
+The change was inferred from AreaSearch's estimation of the resident population as 2,648 following examination of the latest ERP data release by ABS in June 2024, along with an additional 18 validated new addresses since the Census date.
+This level of population results in a density ratio of 1,298 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+While Gilmore experienced a 1.7% decline since census, the SA3 area achieved 0.1% growth, indicating divergent population trends.
+Natural growth contributed approximately 68.0% of overall population gains during recent periods in Gilmore (ACT) (SA2).

 Frequently Asked Questions - Population